-Ceviche is one of the healthiest and most refreshing main courses or entreés you can find anywhere.
-I think we all agree that it’s satiating and delicious.
-So, if you are craving a bowl of ceviche but would like to experiment with the type of fish used, we have the perfect recipe for you!
+Ceviche is one of the healthiest and most refreshing main courses or entreés you can find in any cuisine.
+Once you’ve tasted it, you’ll likely agree that it’s satiating and delicious.
+You might have tried traditional Peruvian ceviche already but would like to experiment with the type of fish.
+We have the perfect recipe for you!

-The ingredients are available at any local supermarket, and as a starter or as finger food it’s a good option for providing refreshing nourishment to your guests at a dinner party.
-We recommend serving this particular tilapia ceviche at your next BBQ or cookout as an appetizer and see how it instantly becomes a crowd pleaser.
+The ingredients are available at any local supermarket.
+As a starter or as finger food, it’s a healthful option at a dinner party.
+Serve at your next BBQ or cookout as an appetizer and see how it instantly becomes a crowd-pleaser.

-- 2 cucumbers peeled, seeded and finely diced
+- ½ cup cucumber peeled, seeded and finely diced

 - Chop the tilapia filets into small pieces, place them into a large bowl and cover them with lime juice.
 The lime juice should be enough to cover the fish, but not cause them to float in a pool of juice.

 - Mix the chopped tomato, red onion, cucumber and cilantro into the bowl.
 Add salt and pepper to taste.